tochman/cooper_challenge_react/CYPRESS.md

 Before we run our tests, we need to keep our localhost active by `npm start`.

-Let's launch cypress by typing `yarn run cy:open`, and a cypress window will pop open with a list(just 1 file).
+Let's launch cypress by typing `npm run cy:open`, and a cypress window will pop open with a list(just 1 file).
 Select and run the test file.

 A new Chrome window will open, and our test will go green!
 A good idea at this point would be to open console and click around the browswer to explore tools provided by cypress.